VOL. XCIV, NO. 247

 Frequently Asked Questions

-Which workflows do FRED (Federal Reserve Economic Data) and Office of Financial Research (U.S. Treasury) both support?
+How much do FRED (Federal Reserve Economic Data) and Office of Financial Research (U.S. Treasury) cost?

-Do FRED (Federal Reserve Economic Data) and Office of Financial Research (U.S. Treasury) require subscriptions?
+Can I use FRED (Federal Reserve Economic Data) or Office of Financial Research (U.S. Treasury) on my phone?

-Both FRED (Federal Reserve Economic Data) and Office of Financial Research (U.S. Treasury) keep freemium access with optional paid upgrades, so you can trial each platform before committing.
+Do FRED (Federal Reserve Economic Data) and Office of Financial Research (U.S. Treasury) have APIs?

-FRED (Federal Reserve Economic Data) ships a dedicated mobile experience, while Office of Financial Research (U.S. Treasury) focuses on web or desktop access.
+Should I choose FRED (Federal Reserve Economic Data) or Office of Financial Research (U.S. Treasury)?

-FRED (Federal Reserve Economic Data) differentiates itself with 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields., and Graphing and sharing options include embeddable graphs and graph-image links., whereas Office of Financial Research (U.S. Treasury) stands out for Short‑term Funding Monitor (STFM): curated repo/CP/CD/FF market charts plus **open REST API** (JSON, HTTPS) with series search, metadata, and spread endpoints; no tokens required., U.S. Money Market Fund Monitor: interactive holdings transparency by asset type, counterparty, country; per‑chart **CSV download**., and Hedge Fund Monitor (HFM): aggregated Form PF and related series via an **open REST API** (JSON) organized by datasets and mnemonics..
+Choose FRED (Federal Reserve Economic Data) if you need 800,000+ economic data series from 100+ sources, covering topics such as GDP, prices/inflation, employment, exchange rates, and interest rates., and Browse and track data via categories, releases, sources, and tags; series pages show metadata like units/frequency and “last updated / next release” fields..
+Go with Office of Financial Research (U.S. Treasury) if Short‑term Funding Monitor (STFM): curated repo/CP/CD/FF market charts plus **open REST API** (JSON, HTTPS) with series search, metadata, and spread endpoints; no tokens required., and U.S. Money Market Fund Monitor: interactive holdings transparency by asset type, counterparty, country; per‑chart **CSV download**. better fits how you invest.

 Curation & Accuracy